appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/currency-input.md

 <dd>

 Sets an initial numeric value for the widget, displayed when the widget loads, prior to any user input.
-Sets the initial numeric value displayed in the widget.
 When the **Read Only** property is enabled, this value is shown but cannot be edited by the user.
 You can dynamically update this value using JS.

 *Example:* To display the price from the selected row in a table: